Roughness Index for Loss Landscapes of Neural Network Models of Partial Differential Equations: Introduction

-By computing the roughness index for various numerical local minimizers of the DGM and the DRM applied to the Poisson equation, we find the consistent and distinctive differences: the DGM's minimizers have a smaller value of roughness index while the DRM's minimizers have a larger value of roughness index.
-We also track the roughness index along the training trajectory and find for typical initialized parameters in the NN, the roughness index is small, and the DRM's roughness index gradually increase when approaching the minimizers.
+By computing the RI for various local minimizers of DGM and DRM applied to the Poisson equation, we find the consistent and distinctive differences: the DGM's minimizers have a smaller RI while the DRM's minimizers have a larger RI.
+We also track the RI along the training trajectory and find for typical initialized parameters in the NN, the roughness index is small, and the DRM's roughness index gradually increase when approaching the minimizers.

 In a nutshell, by studying the roughness index in the space of high dimensional parameter space, we can reveal a few interesting and phenomenal understandings about the loss landscape in quantitative ways which have not yet been explored.
-It is also worth stressing that our roughness index is not restricted to the NN models for PDEs, and this index may be an independent tool to investigate other NN landscapes for general machine-learning tasks.
+This roughness index is not restricted to the NN models for PDEs, but a potential tool for analyzing general machine-learning landscapes.

 This paper is organized as follows.
-For completeness, in Section \ref{sec:methods}, we give an introduction of methods for solving PDEs by deep neural networks: deep Ritz method and deep Galerkin method, and we also review previous strategies for understanding loss landscapes with respect to parameters, such as Hessian information at minima and visualization with filter-wise normalization near minima.
-Section \ref{sec:roughness} is our main part where roughness index is introduced with an intensive demonstration for a linear two-layer neural network applied to one dimensional Poisson equation.
-Additional comparison of roughness index for different models, different neural networks, and different dimensions is given in Section \ref{sec:result}.
+We first give an introduction of methods for solving PDEs by DNNs: the DRM and DGM.
+Section \ref{sec:methods} is our main part to define and compute roughness index.
+Section \ref{sec:result} applies the RI to different models, different neural networks, and different dimensions and different PDEs.
 Conclusive remarks are drawn in Section \ref{sec:conclusion}.